aaronogle/rachel/README.md

 Using phpmyadmin or your tool of choice insert the rachel.sql from the server folder.

-Then change the info in db.php to match your database.
+Then change the info in db.php to match your database user, or anychanges you made to database name.

 Then simply pop the code into your web root.